Pre-Exposure Prophylaxis (PrEP)

 PrEP is most effective when taken consistently each day.
-According to the Centers for Disease Control and Prevention (CDC), by using PrEP every day, you can lower your risk of getting HIV from sex by more than 90% and from injection drug use by more than 70%.
+According to CDC, by using PrEP every day, you can lower your risk of getting HIV from sex by more than 90% and from injection drug use by more than 70%.
 Adding other strategies, such as condom use, along with PrEP can reduce a person’s risk even further.

 Does PrEP cause side effects?

 Most people taking PrEP do not have any side effects from the medicine.
 Some people taking PrEP may have nausea, but this usually goes away over time.
 Talk to your health care provider if you have any side effect that bothers you or that does not go away.

 What should I do if I think PrEP could help me?

 If you think you may be at high risk for HIV and that you might benefit from PrEP, talk to your health care provider.
 If you and your health care provider agree that PrEP may be a good choice for you, the next step is an HIV test to be sure you don’t already have HIV.
 If you are HIV negative and a physical exam and other testing shows that PrEP is likely safe for you, your health care provider can give you a prescription for PrEP.

 Many health insurance plans cover the cost of PrEP.
 A commercial medication assistance program is available for people who may need assistance paying for PrEP.